mympy-dreamers/Backend/TEST-DOC.md

 - then using `removeDream(id)` to remove the second dream,
 - and using a get request to expect an array of 2.

+<br><br>

+## Dreams Router

+### Test 1: Tests for GET requests.
+- Tests a get request to `/`
+- Expects an HTTP response code of 200, OK on success
+- Expects the content type to be .json
+- Expects an HTTP response code of 200, OK on `get(id)`
+- Expects previous `get(id)` to be .json
+- Expects an HTTP response code of 404 if id doesn't exist.
+- Expects previous response to be .json
+### Test 2: Tests for POST requests
+- Sends a new dream object with all required fields through const data
+- Expects an HTTP response code of 201 created
+- Expects the content type to be .json
+- Expects an HTTP response code to be 400 with missing fields
+- Expects the previous response content type to be .json
+### Test 3: Tests for a successful PUT request to `/:id`.
+- Tests a put request to an existing dream id, `1`
+- Sends newly changed `dream_name` information, through const data
+- Expects an HTTP response code of 200, OK
+- Expects the content type to be .json
+### Test 4: Tests for an unsuccessful PUT request to `/:id`.
+- Tests a put request to a non-existent dream id, `60`
+- Expects an HTTP response code of 404, not found
+- Expects the content type to be .json
+### Test 5: Tests for a successful delete request to `/:id`
+- Tests a delete request to an existing dream, `2`
+- Expects an HTTP response code of 204, no content
+### Test 6: Tests for an unsuccessful delete request to `/id`
+- Tests a delete request to a non-existent dream id, `70`
+- Expects an HTTP response code of 404, not found